kdrag0n/protonaosp.kdrag0n.dev/docs/discover/features.md

 ## Convenience

+We also have a few assorted features for your convenience:

 - Clear battery usage stats on demand
-- Call recording (where legal)
+- Call recording (where legal with one-party consent)
 - AI-powered back gesture
+- Adaptive brightness toggle in quick settings
 - Memory usage in Settings
 - Advanced settings expanded by default
-- Command-line tools for developers (e.g. SSH)
+- Command-line tools for developers

+## Default experience {#defaults}

+The out-of-the-box experience is made to fit your needs:

+- Modern default settings
+- Material ringtone, alarm, and notification sounds
+- 2D and photo wallpapers

 ## SafetyNet